-If your shares are held by your broker, bank or other agent as your nominee (that is, in "street name"), you will need to obtain a proxy form from the institution that holds your shares and follow the instructions included on that form regarding how to instruct your broker, bank or other agent to vote your shares.
-If you do not give instructions to your broker, bank or other agent, they can, but are not required to, vote your shares with respect to "routine" items, but not with respect to "non-routine" items.
-On non-routine items for which you do not give instructions to your broker, bank or other agent, the shares will be treated as broker non-votes.
-The only "routine"
+If your shares are held by your broker, bank or other agent (that is, in "street name"), you will need to obtain a proxy form from the institution that holds your shares and follow the instructions included on that form regarding how to instruct your broker, bank or other agent to vote your shares.
+If a beneficial owner of shares held in "street name" does not give instructions to his or her broker, bank or other agent, such nominee has discretionary authority to vote such shares with respect to "routine" matters but does not have discretionary authority to vote such shares with respect to "non-routine" matters.
+For "non-routine" matters for which a broker, bank or other agent does not have discretionary authority to vote a beneficial owner's shares, the un-voted shares are generally referred to and counted as "broker non-votes."
+The determination of whether a proposal is "routine" or "non-routine" will be made by the New York Stock Exchange ("NYSE") or by Broadridge Financial Solutions ("Broadridge") (acting as an agent for NYSE-registered brokerage firms and interpreting NYSE rules) based on NYSE rules that regulate how member brokerage firms are permitted to vote in the absence of instructions from beneficial owners.